 Tools & Projects:

-- C-ROADS – A tool to test different climate mitigation scenarios for up to 15 different regions of the world simultaneously.
+- C-ROADS – A climate policy simulator tool to test different climate mitigation scenarios for up to 15 different regions of the world simultaneously.

-- Analysis of the UN Climate Talks (Climate Scoreboard) – A widget that reflects the latest national commitments put forward to reduce greenhouse gas emissions.
+- Analysis of the UN Climate Talks (Climate Scoreboard) – A visual tool that reflects the latest national commitments put forward to reduce greenhouse gas emissions.

-- World Climate – A mock-UN climate negotiations exercise to learn about the climate negotiations and how we can address climate change.
+- World Climate – A role-playing climate negotiations game to learn about the global climate negotiations and how we can address climate change.

 - Multisolving – Tools to understand the health, economic, and social benefits of the transition away from fossil fuels.